Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 ## Building a Destination Connector
-We'll start with building a Destination Connector because they are easier to build than Source Connectors.
+We'll start with building a destination connector because they are easier to build than source connectors.

 In this case we'll use the Chroma vector database destination because: